A topological interpretation of Viro's $\mathfrak{gl}(1\vert 1)$-Alexander polynomial of a graph: The MOY-type relations for Viro's -Alexander polynomial

 \end{prop}

-\begin{rem} Viro defined a multi-variable version of the Alexander polynomial, where each edge is colored by an irreducible module over a subalgebra $U^1$ of $U_{q}(gl(1\vert 1))$.
+\begin{rem} Viro defined a multi-variable version of the Alexander polynomial in \cite[Section 6]{MR2255851}, where each edge is colored by an irreducible module over a subalgebra $U^1$ of $\mathcal{U}_{q}(\mathfrak{gl}(1\vert 1))$.
 Here we consider a single variable version.
-In this case it suffices to consider $U_{q}(gl(1\vert 1))$-modules, as we described above, and the Boltzmann weights for the single variable version are given in Tables 1 and 2 of \cite{MR2255851}. \end{rem}
+The Boltzmann weights for the single variable version are given in Tables 1 and 2 of \cite{MR2255851}. \end{rem}